-Press Next .
-Fill out project settings and select the microej-javalib skeleton A new project named mylibrary is created in the workspace.
+First create a new module project using the microej-javalib skeleton.
+A new project named mylibrary is created in the workspace.

 Right-click on the src/test/java folder and select New > Other... menu item.

 Select the Java > JUnit > New JUnit Test Case wizard.
 Enter a test name and press Finish .
 A new JUnit test case class is created with a default failing test case.